vabruzzo/express-deconstructed/README.md

 Some takeaways this exercise is meant to illustrate:

-1.  `app.use` pushes a middleware function to a stack of middlewares, each of which is called for each incoming request.
+1.  `app.use` pushes a middleware function to a stack of middlewares, each of which is called for each incoming request until the server responds to the client.
 2.  the `next()` function simply sets a boolean, `processNextMiddle`, to `true`.
 If it's not called the next middleware never gets processed.
 Try removing a `next()` from one of the middlewares to see what happens. (the client never receives a response)
 3. On each simulated http request, a new instance of the request object and a new instance of the response object are create.
 These are passed to each middleware.
 4. The `json` method attached to the Response prototype simulates the end of a request/response cycle, at which point the client receives the response.
 When that method is called in the route handler there is no call of `next()`.
 Hence, if we `app.use()` any additional middlewares after that route handler, that middleware would never get reached (since the route handler, as we've coded it, processes all requests).